Skip to content

 What it's like

-You’d advise them about the design and construction of new buildings.
+Your insights will guide crucial decisions about the design and construction of new buildings.
 You’d inspect existing buildings and explain what maintenance and repairs they need.
-You would have to be able to understand your client’s business needs.
+Understanding what drives your client's business is key, making sure your expertise directly contributes to their success.

-• survey properties, identify structural faults and make recommendations for repairs
+• surveying properties, identifying structural faults and recommend repairs

-• assess damage for insurance purposes, for example following a fire or flooding
+• assessing damage for insurance purposes, for example following a fire or flooding

-• act as a client’s supporter or stand as an expert witness during legal proceedings
+• acting as client supporter or expert witness in legal cases

-• check properties to make sure that they meet building regulations, including fire safety, accessibility and energy efficiency standards
+• checking properties to make sure that they meet building regulations, including fire safety, accessibility and energy efficiency standards

 You might also supervise a surveying team of assistants and technicians.